jakobhviid/BigDataCourseExercises/README.md

-# Big Data and Data Science Technologies course exercises
+# Big Data and Data Science Technology, E24 course exercises
-This repository contains the exercises related to the course [Big Data and Data Science Technologies](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=138236&listid=18888&lang=en) at University of Southern Denmark.
+This repository contains the exercises related to the course [Big Data and Data Science Technology, E24](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=138236&listid=18888&lang=en) at University of Southern Denmark.

 ## Instructors
 This year's instructors are Kasper Svane and Anders Launer Bæk-Petersen who completed the course in E23 and E22 respectively.
 We will facilitate the exercise hours and are available on the announced Discord channel for this course.
 We encourage you to provide open and direct feedback along the semester.
-Please feel free to open new GitHub issues for bugs, etc..
+Please feel free to open new GitHub issues for bugs, etc. [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

 ## Objective
 The objective of the exercises is to navigate you through the practical aspects of the curriculum.
-We chose to transition from the docker-compose orchestrator to Kubernetes to minimize the gap between a single host system to a multi-node system last semester (E23).
-Therfore our focus is to provide exercises whcih gives you hands-on experience with Kubernetes and the tools that are commonly used in the Big Data and Data Science field.
+Last semester, we transitioned from the docker-compose orchestrator to Kubernetes to minimize the gap between a single host system and a multi-node system (E23).
+Therefore our focus is to provide exercises that give you hands-on experience with Kubernetes and the tools that are commonly used in the Big Data and Data Science field.

 Our primary focus this semester is twofold:
 - Fill in the missing gaps with extra exercises to match the curriculum for this course.